Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Results and discussion

-The influence of operating time is investigated by means of various global geometrical descriptors, which have been computed on image data of the whole samples, as well as by means of local descriptors, see Figure~\ref{fig: time_global}.
+The influence of annealing time is investigated by means of various global geometrical descriptors, which have been computed on image data of the whole samples, as well as by means of local descriptors, see Figure~\ref{fig: time_global}.

 It turned out that there are only negligible changes in the volume fraction for all three phases, see Figure~\ref{fig: time_global}a.
-But, on the other hand, it is noticeable that the specific length of TPB significantly decreases with increasing operating time, whereas the impact of operating time on constrictivity of \cgo and pore space is less clear, see Figures~\ref{fig: time_global}b and~\ref{fig: time_global}c.
-However, for each operation time considered in this paper, the nickel phase is poorly connected, leading to a constricitivity of zero.
-Furhtermore, the SSAs of nickel and \cgo as well as of the pore space are decreasing with increasing operating time, while the volume fractions remain almost unchanged, see Figures~\ref{fig: time_global}a and~\ref{fig: time_global}d, which means that the entire 3D morphology of the SOFC anodes is coarsening.
-This coarsening in combination with a significant decrease of the specific length of TPB indicates a worse electrochemical performance for longer operating times.
-In the lower row of Figure \ref{fig: time_global}, the probability densities of local geometrical descriptors are shown, which have been computed for non-overlapping cubic cutouts of size \SI{3.2}{\micro \meter}, where slight differences can be observed for all descriptors of the three phases and for all operating times.
-For example, the probability density of the local specific length of TPB is shifted to the left for longer operating times, see Figures~\ref{fig: time_global}f.
-This means that the local specific lengths of TPB tend to become shorter locally with increasing operating time.
-We also remark that the nickel phase is locally better connected than globally, which is indicated by the fact that there is a subset of the unit interval $[0,1]$ where the values of the probability density of local constrictivity of the nickel phase are greater than zero, see Figure~\ref{fig: time_global}g.\\
+But, on the other hand, it is noticeable that the specific length of TPB significantly decreases with increasing annealing time, whereas the impact of annealing time on constrictivity of \cgo and pore space is less clear, see Figures~\ref{fig: time_global}b and~\ref{fig: time_global}c.
+Thus, the active reaction sites decrease, but no increase in transport bottleneck effects is indicated in \cgo and pore space.
+However, for each operation time considered in this paper, the nickel phase is poorly connected, leading to a constrictivity of zero.
+Note that a constrictivity of zero does not imply that the SOFC anode is not operational.
+Furthermore, the SSAs of nickel and \cgo as well as of the pore space are decreasing with increasing annealing time, while the volume fractions remain almost unchanged, see Figures~\ref{fig: time_global}a and~\ref{fig: time_global}d, which means that the entire 3D morphology of the SOFC anodes is coarsening.
+This coarsening in combination with a significant decrease of the specific length of TPB indicates a worse electrochemical performance for longer annealing times.